isabo/onfire/README.md

 /**
  * Asynchronously commits the outstanding changes.
  *
- * @return {!Promise<!onfire.model.Model,!Error>|!goog.Promise<!onfire.model.Model,!Error>} A
- *      promise that resolves to this model instance when the operation completes successfully, or
+ * @return {!Promise<!onfire.model.Model,!Error>} A promise that resolves to this model instance
- *      is rejected with an error.
+ *      when the operation completes successfully, or is rejected with an error.
  */
 onfire.model.Model.prototype.save = function() {};